How can I run a prize draw to encourage people to complete my survey?

 If you do not know how to store the credentials then see our FAQ: Respondents need to log in to complete my survey; can I find out which respondents have responded?

-Once the survey has finished you can find out which respondents completed the survey (i.e. the pool of potential prize winners) by selecting “List respondents” from within the results area for the survey.
-This page lists respondents who have and have not completed the survey.
+Once the survey has finished you can find out which respondents completed the survey (i.e. the pool of potential prize winners) by clicking on 'List respondents' from the menu on your survey's 'Results' page.
+This lists respondents who have and have not completed the survey.
 You can export the data in CSV format and use this to pick a winner.

-Once you have a winner, and assuming you no longer need the respondent’s details, you can wipe the identifying information by doing the following:
+Once you have a winner, and assuming you no longer need the respondent’s details, you can wipe the identifying information:

 - Confirm that you want to erase the data by selecting:

-The respondent’s information will now be erased leaving only the answers they provided, anonymising the results.
+The respondents' information will now be erased leaving only the answers they provided, thereby anonymising the results.